thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 of learning, and the Reformation as a religious revolution disrupted the facade of the political and spiritual unity of Europe, and shook the foundations of mediaeval Christendom.
-Theories were evolved to meet the new conditions; intellec- tually, the secular conceptions of a modern sovereign State and of a modern independent Sovereign found expression in the works of Bodin (1530--1596), a Frenchman, Machiavelli (1469--1527), an Italian, and later in the seventeenth century,
+Theories were evolved to meet the new conditions; intellectually, the secular conceptions of a modern sovereign State and of a modern independent Sovereign found expression in the works of Bodin (1530--1596), a Frenchman, Machiavelli (1469--1527), an Italian, and later in the seventeenth century,